 Home to Greenbriar Falls, the property’s ponds are an impressive ecosystem, producing 360 gallons of rushing water a minute.
 The upper pond serves as a nursery and hatchery for the bigmouth bass and crayfish as well as brown and rainbow trout that flow via waterfall into the lower ponds.
 Cat tails and wild grasses around the water also provide a home for our resident frogs and turtles.

-When we planted our first garden 24 years ago, we had no idea we were setting a trend.
-Today, the grounds are home to over 7,000 square feet of pesticide-free, 100% natural gardens that give us everything from edible flowers to snap peas to fresh eggplant to five varieties of lettuce.
+When we planted our first garden 25 years ago, we had no idea we were setting a trend.
+Today, our farm includes over 7,000 square feet of pesticide-free, 100% natural gardens that give us everything from edible flowers to snap peas to fresh eggplant to five varieties of lettuce.

 Our herbs and produce are grown using high-density farming techniques, organic fertilizers, and aged compost made from all non-protein organic matter from the restaurant and manure from local farmers.
 We round out our commitment to the environment with our comprehensive recycling and repurposing program.

 The HistoryThe Greenbriar Inn has been a Boulder County landmark for over 100 years.
 Originally constructed in 1873 as a home, general store, and post office, the building was located in the heart of the town of Altona, Colorado.

 Altona was established in 1863 as a supply and transportation center at the mouth of Left Hand Canyon for the gold miners of Jamestown and Ward.
 By 1916, due to the decline of mining in the canyon, the post office was closed and the town of Altona went with it.

 In the early 1920s, the general store added gas pumps and remained open until 1960 when a house fire forced the store to close.
 In 1967, the property was purchased by restaurateurs in the hopes of creating a new and inspired dining option in the area.